-December 31, 2020.
-At that time the bylaw was passed, Administration was directed to report back to Council no later than October 5, 2020 regarding the experience to date with the bylaw and any recommended amendments to the bylaw.
+On August 4, 2020 Council approved bylaw 32/2020 requiring the use of face coverings.
+The bylaw contains a provision that causes it to be automatically repealed at one minute before midnight on December 31, 2020.
+At the time the bylaw was passed, Administration was directed to report back to Council no later than October 5, 2020 regarding the experience to date with the bylaw and any recommended amendments to the bylaw.